 Gardens make up an enormous amount of urban green space in the UK.
 For example, domestic gardens make up 24% of land in London.
 So it stands to reason that if gardens could be made to work for the environment, their impact could be a big one.
 And the argument for ‘wildlife-friendly’ gardening is well known.
 People try to make gardens biodiversity refuges, wildlife corridors or ‘stepping stones’.
 Some hope they can provide supplementary habitats for urban wildlife.

 However, the actual impact of gardens – and other small greenspaces – is understudied.

-Emilie set out to fill some of the gaps in our knowledge about gardens and their role in biodiversity.
-Further, she wanted to provide evidence that supports conservation initiatives that focus on co-operative management actions of householders and communities.
+In order to fill some of the gaps in our knowledge about gardens and their role in biodiversity, Emilie set up a research project.
+Overall, she wanted to provide evidence that supports conservation initiatives that focus on co-operative management actions of householders and communities.

-Her subject was moths and their response to habitat complexity, both within and surrounding gardens.
+Her focus was moths and especially their response to habitat complexity, both within and surrounding gardens.